nikakhachi/erc20-portfolio/README.md

 5. Deploy the smart contract with ` npx hardhat run script/deploy.ts --network {network name}`

 If you would like to deploy it locally, make sure to run `npx hardhat node` before the 3rd step, and deploy the smart contract with `localhost` as the "network name"

+If you would like to upgrade the already deployed proxy, make sure to:

+1. Modify the PROXY address in `script/upgrade.ts`.
+2. Upgrade the smart contract with ` npx hardhat run script/upgrade.ts --network {network name}`